 Think of a tooltip as a little speech bubble that helps users to better navigate or orientate themselves within the UI.
 For example, positioning the cursor over a title, hotlink, or image might reveal a text explaining in greater depth precisely what the user is looking at and what would be the outcome of clicking on the element in question.

-As tooltips are not visible on the page during normal use, but only appear when a user deliberately activates them, they are a great way of providing extra information while still keeping the overall design clean and minimal.
+As tooltip icon is not visible on the page during normal use, but only appears when a user deliberately activates them.
+They are a great way of providing extra information while still keeping the overall design clean and minimal.
 Even for users that are already familiar with the general design and structure of a given application, tooltips can be highly valuable for explaining new features as they are implemented - without the need to provide lengthy instruction elsewhere.
 This way, all guidance remains in-app, and yet unnecessary clutter is avoided.

-On desktop, tooltips date back to at least the mid-nineties, when Microsoft Word famously introduced a “speaking” paperclip icon to provide users with tips and advice about working with the software.
-Following which, tooltips became standard in many applications.
+On desktop, input tooltips date back to at least the mid-nineties, when Microsoft Word famously introduced Clippy, a “speaking” paperclip icon to provide users with tips and advice about working with the software.
+After this, tooltips became standard in many applications.
 However, because tooltips had traditionally always been activated on hover, this method of providing users with information all but disappeared in the early days of mobile applications - due to the inability to hover on a touchscreen.

 Today the phrase “tooltip on hover” is still in common usage.
 In practice, however, with the increasing prevalence of touchscreen devices, tooltip on hover is more likely to mean tooltip on touch and hold.
 Here a long press - as opposed to a tap - of a UI element will reveal the tooltip text box.

 Nonetheless, whether it’s a hover or a hold, the principal remains the same.
-And tooltip on hover can be a great way of improving user experience without compromising design principals.
+And tooltip on hover can be a great way of improving user experience without compromising design principles.

 How do you make a tooltip on hover in Framer?